appu1232/Discord-Selfbot/README.md

 ## Acknowledgements

-Used a lot of [Danny's](https://github.com/Rapptz) code for certain parts, especially parsing Google cards.
+Used a lot of [Danny's](https://github.com/Rapptz) code for certain parts, especially parsing Google cards and the debugger.
 Also thanks to [IgneelDxD](https://github.com/IgneelDxD) for a lot of suggestions and fixes.